 Students admitted to a minor in kinesiology have the prerequisites waived for all KIN 3** courses listed above.
 However, students should be aware of the 300-level prerequisites for some 400-level kinesiology courses.
 Students may encounter difficulty fitting the KIN courses into their science program timetable; careful planning is essential.
 Upon successful completion of this minor program, the notation "Minor in Kinesiology" will be placed on the student's transcript.

 A minor in science may not be undertaken by students in General Science or the Combined Major in Science.
 Courses taken for the minor must be courses in the Faculty of Science that are acceptable for a B.Sc. major or honours in the proposed subject area or field.
-The minor consists of at least 18 upper-level credits either in a single subject or courses selected from a specialization (see Biochemistry, Chemistry, Environmental Sciences, and Oceanography Minor listings for exceptions).
+The minor consists of at least 18 upper-level credits either in a single subject or courses selected from a specialization (see Astronomy, Biochemistry, Chemistry, Environmental Sciences, Oceanography, and Physics Minor listings for exceptions).
 An application form may be obtained from the Science Information Centre.
 Students should design a coherent and academically sound course of studies for their proposed minor, which must be approved by specialization advisors in both the major (or honours) and minor areas and by the Director of the Science Information Centre while the student is registered in second year.
 Approval will be withheld if deemed to overlap excessively with the course of study for the major or honours.

 Students registered in other degree programs may, with approval of a departmental advisor in Science and a senior advisor in their home faculty, undertake a minor in science program in conjunction with their degree program.
 Students are strongly encouraged to consult with advisors in both faculties before taking the necessary courses.